The CDC Can (and Does) Research Firearms & Gun Deaths

-It is a widely believed myth that the US Government is not allowed to perform research on “gun violence.”
-This is stated over and over by anti-gun politicians and anti-gun advocates.
-These advocates talk about how “The NRA has blocked gun violence research for 20 years.
+It is a widely believed myth that the US Government is not allowed to perform research on “gun violence,” particularly that the CDC cannot research guns.
+This myth is repeatedly stated by anti-gun politicians and anti-gun advocates.
+These anti-gun advocates say things like “The NRA has blocked gun violence research for 20 years.
 Let’s end its stranglehold on science.”
-How they are able to make these claims is beyond me.
+How the anti-gun advocates are able to keep pushing this myth is beyond me, people believing the myth is even more astounding.

 The real law about gun studies